juandeaglio/TCR_JavaScript/README.md

 I'm going to re-name this project to HTML Physics.
 It's physics with HTML and CSS!
 I'm trying to build up a system that tracks collisions between HTML elements.
 I want things to bounce off each other in a pretty, abstract manner.
 Eventually, it's going to replace the splash screen on [my portfolio](https://juandeaglio.github.io).

+## The methodology:
+I'm approaching this problem from a test-first perspective.
+I want to test collisions between html elements, and the reactive directions of travel when one element hits another.
+An equal and opposite reaction.

+I'm writing an integration test which just features a simple App JSX structure.
+One that seeks to test the existence of collisions and predictable movement of elements.

+Unit tests test the inner-workings of how new transforms are generated into CSS, testing the correct angle and magnitude of a 2-d vector.